Art takes nature as its model. ~ Aristotle

 Just as nature inspires art, art inspires actions to defend wild places and the wild creatures that live in them.
 With this in mind, the Center for Biological Diversity's Endangered Species Mural Project teams up with artists, activists and scientists to bring endangered wildlife onto the streets of cities and towns around the country.
 Spearheaded by Portland artist Roger Peet, the mural project features wildlife species that are particular to their regions, promoting an affinity for the natural world and the diverse species that help define it.
 These murals are imagined as tools to help celebrate local endangered species within communities, and to encourage people to make connections between conservation and community strength.

-The Endangered Species Mural Project has created nine murals so far — of the mountain caribou in Sandpoint, Idaho; the Arctic grayling in Butte, Montana; the monarch butterfly in Minneapolis, Minnesota; the watercress darter in Birmingham, Alabama; the gray whale and the yellow-billed cuckoo in Los Angeles; the jaguar in Tucson, Arizona; the pink mucket pearly mussel in Knoxville, Tennessee; and the white fringeless orchid in Berea, Kentucky.
+The Endangered Species Mural Project has created nine murals so far — of the mountain caribou in Sandpoint, Idaho; the Arctic grayling in Butte, Montana; the monarch butterfly in Minneapolis, Minnesota; the watercress darter in Birmingham, Alabama; the humpback whale and the yellow-billed cuckoo in Los Angeles; the jaguar in Tucson, Arizona; the pink mucket pearly mussel in Knoxville, Tennessee; and the white fringeless orchid in Berea, Kentucky.

 Upcoming murals will depict the hellbender salamander in Little Rock, Arkansas; the marbled murrelet in Arcata, California; and the eulachon in Portland, Oregon.
 If we can obtain additional funding, the Center hopes to continue to work with more local artists and communities and expand our project to even more cities nationwide.